doron2402/couchnode-memcached-compat/README.md

     make test

+Currently the only test in the suite is ``test/compatibility.unit.js``.

 ## Contribute

 If you would like to contribute to the project, please fork it and send us a pull request.
 Please add tests